Bill Hall

 Bill is survived by his wife Marianne, daughter Holly Pritchard and husband Charley of Luling, Texas, daughter Laurie McDowell and husband John of Morehead City, daughter-in-law Kathy Hall of Hillsboro, Oregon and stepdaughter Catherine Scantlin of Boone.
 He is also survived by his grandchildren William Ian McDowell, Connor McDowell, Emily Rose Hall and Grace Scantlin, and his beloved beagle Sally Bee.
 He was preceded in death by his parents, first wife Pat and his son William David Hall.

-A service of remembrance will be scheduled in Blowing Rock at a later time.
-For those who wish to honor Bill, a donation to the Middle Fork Greenway, 416 Aho Road, Blowing Rock, NC 28605 would help further his efforts. https://www.middleforkgreenway.org/donate
+A service of remembrance will be held in Blowing Rock on June 8th, 2025.
+Please see details below.
+For those who wish to honor Bill, a donation to the Middle Fork Greenway, P.O.
+Box 568, Boone, NC 28607 would help further his efforts. https://www.middleforkgreenway.

 Timeline